• Home

 What is a Christmas Simmer Pot?

-A simple, homemade Christmas stovetop potpourri, this DIY simmer pot recipe is perfect for the holiday season, and it is guaranteed to make your home smell amazing!
+A simple, homemade Christmas stovetop potpourri, this DIY simmer pot recipe is perfect for the holiday season and guaranteed to make your home smell amazing!

 And making a Christmas simmer pot is surprisingly easy.